 But that wouldn’t have been the end of it.
-You would’ve stumbled onto yet another mind-bending, shocking twist.
+You would’ve stumbled onto yet another mind-bending, shocking twist in Vertigo 2.0.
 You would have realized that what looked like Scottie’s neurotic obsession with making Judy over as Madeleine had nothing to do with a sexual fetish.
 It stemmed from a perfectly normal compulsion that played out in an abnormal way because of the unusual circumstances under which it occurred.

 To understand what that compulsion was, let’s take a look at the so-called “romance” between Scottie and Madeleine.
 Don’t let the 1950s coyness fool you that this was nothing more than an innocent, sweet 1950s innocent love affair.
 Yes, it’s true that Madeleine aka Judy does fall in love with Scottie in that innocent, sweet, 1950s way.
 But for Scottie, it’s strictly about the ass.
 He has the hots for this dame and wants to screw her in the worst way.